The Adventures of Superboy: The Liberation of Antareus

 "That's great, Clark!
 Let me know when you're ready for phase 2.
 I'm going to reset the hooks."

 Superboy helped him along by burrowing himself into the ground and pulling the hooks up.
 The tethers went taut and soared back into the spacecraft that housed the Mass-Shifter.
-Five minutes later they shot back out and landed on another section of the planet, tightly attaching into the core.
+Five minutes later they shot back out and landed on another section of the planet, burrowing and tightly attaching into the core.

 "Okay, Superboy, this is it.
 I have also powered down the Solaris.
 Once the shift is complete I need you to bring it to Xavariax as soon as possible.
 You'll find it in a containment unit beneath Xander's quarters.
-He had lied to Tammox and us.
+He'd lied to Tammox and us.
 The Solaris was never in a processing phase.
 He was holding it hostage until he would be able to destroy Xavariax with the war-head."